dgwaldo/ags-resource-proxy/README.md

  - This proxy does not do any logging.

 ## Instructions:
+Install the package off Nuget.
+PM> Install-Package Ags.ResourceProxy.Core -Version 1.0.0

 Place the proxy config file into the root of your application directory, (location is configurable).

+Example wireup can be seen in the web project.

     // Proxy Configuration (proxy.config.json)
     {